ajohn-wick/deepf1-ai-engineer/README.md

 amplify configure
 ```

-3. Initialize your own AWS Amplify application:
+4. Initialize your own AWS Amplify application:

 ```bash
 amplify init
 ```

+Here is an example of initializing the AWS Amplify application (make sure the Distribution Directory Path is set to **dist**):

+- ?
+Enter a name for the environment dev<br />
+- ?
+Choose your default editor: Visual Studio Code<br />
+- ✔ Choose the type of app that you're building · javascript<br />
+- Please tell us about your project<br />
+- ?
+What javascript framework are you using react<br />
+- ?
+Source Directory Path:  src<br />
+- ?
+Distribution Directory Path: **dist**<br />
+- ?
+Build Command:  npm run-script build<br />
+- ?
+Start Command: npm run-script start<br />
+- Using default provider  awscloudformation<br />
+- ?
+Select the authentication method you want to use: AWS profile<br />

-4. Add Authentication to ensure only race engineers (i.e: faked users) can access cutting-edge features of your web app:
+5. Add Authentication to ensure only race engineers (i.e: faked users) can access cutting-edge features of your web app:

 ```bash
 amplify add auth